Dmirandae/Caronte--2D-/README.md

 ***Summary:

-A function-tool written in R language, to create a (geometric morphometrics coordinates/landmarks in 2D) file to TNT format (.tnt) from a TPS file.
+A function-tool written in R language, to create a (geometric morphometrics coordinates/landmarks in 2D) file in TNT format (.tnt) from a TPS file.